-  Duke of Hazard: The Wit and Wisdom of Prince Philip by Phil Dampier and Ashley Walton.
+The Duke of Hazard: The Wit and Wisdom of Prince Philip by Phil Dampier and Ashley Walton.
 A comprehensive list of the Duke's notoriously acerbic, blunt one-liners.
-Sometimes available from AbeBooks.

 Our Times: The Age of Elizabeth II by A. N. Wilson.
 When Queen Elizabeth II was crowned in 1953, many proclaimed the start of a new Elizabethan Age, but few had any inkling of the changes that would occur over the next 50 years.
 Here are the defining events and characters of modern Britain, from the Beatles to Princess Diana.
 (Third book in a trilogy; the first two books are The Victorians and After the Victorians.)

 The Queen & Us: The Second Elizabethan Age by Nigel Nicolson.
 In 1953 the Queen ruled over a country still recovering from World War II.
 The royal family kept its private life private.
 Why has it changed since then?
 Is it a change for the good?
 Published in 2011.

 The Uncommon Reader by Allan Bennett.
 A humorous novella.
 When the Queen in pursuit of her wandering corgis stumbles upon a mobile library, she feels duty bound to borrow a book and discovers the pleasures of the written word.

 Night of Triumph by Peter Bradshaw.
 On VE Night, 1945, teenage princesses Elizabeth and Margaret were allowed to leave the Palace incognito to celebrate with ordinary.
 This is a comedy crime thriller about the princesses' big adventure.